Wandalen/wTools/module/core/process_tools/docs/feature/002_output_capture.md

 The `Display` impl prefixes the command with `>` and the working directory with `@`, then indents stdout/stderr with two spaces (replacing `\n` with `\n  `).
 Whitespace-only output blocks are suppressed.
 This format is designed for inline subprocess tracing in CLI tool output.

-`Clone` cannot be derived because `error_tools::Error` is not `Clone`.
-The manual impl stringifies the error via `.to_string()` to preserve the failure message across the clone boundary, accepting the loss of the original error type.
+`Clone` cannot be derived because the error field type is not cloneable.
+The manual impl preserves the failure message across the clone boundary by converting the error to its string representation, accepting the loss of the original error type.

 ### Example